Take a look at this seemingly innocent sample program:

 In C++, all definitions also serve as declarations.
 This is why int x appears in our examples for both definitions and declarations.
 Since int x is a definition, it’s a declaration too.
 In most cases, a definition serves our purposes, as it satisfies both the compiler and linker.
 We only need to provide an explicit declaration when we want to use an identifier before it has been defined.

-While it is true that all definitions are declarations, the converse is not true: all declarations are not definitions.
+While it is true that all definitions are declarations, the converse is not true: not all declarations are definitions.
 An example of this is the function prototype -- it satisfies the compiler, but not the linker.
 These declarations that aren’t definitions are called pure declarations.
 Other types of pure declarations include forward declarations for variables and type declarations (you will encounter these in future lessons, no need to worry about them now).

 The ODR doesn’t apply to pure declarations (it’s the one definition rule, not the one declaration rule), so you can have as many pure declarations for an identifier as you desire (although having more than one is redundant).